Automattic/jetpack/readme.txt

 * Videos: Add video settings to Jetpack's enhanced video block.
 * Widgets: add new `jetpack_widget_authors_params` filter to the Authors widget, to allow site owners to customize the list of authors.
 * WordPress.com Interface: allow language to be changed even if `WPLANG` constant is defined.
+* WooCommerce Analytics: use core WordPress function to enqueue script asynchronously.

 **Improved compatibility**